vallgroup/photon-software-rule-book/Writing Code/javascript/React/README.md

 ## Use of SASS

 SASS will always be used on every project.
-Global styles for typography, html elements, and CSS resets will al be declared in SASS.
+Global styles for typography, html elements, and CSS resets will all be declared in SASS.
 Styled components are used to leverage props and other React features while still taking advantage of those global styles set by SASS.

 For example, I can set all typography styles using SASS like this:
 ```scss